CHump7/data/README.md

 float() # can turn strings into decimals deviding by whole  numbers will only return whole numbers ex 3/2 = 1. deviding by decimals will return decimals ex 3.0/2.0 = 1.5
 := # can be used like var cell_size := Vector2(50.0, 50.0) to set the type value after the equal sign to use type hints and can help find errors faster
+CanvasLayer Node # can make UI stay on the screen like the heath bar if you make the health bar a child node of CanvasLayer